 Years ago I read about the park in Naples dedicated to the poet Virgil, on the site where he is supposedly buried.
 It was just before one of my first trips down to the southern Italian city.
 When I arrived in Naples I was not sure how to find it, and being a bit nervous about venturing out of the centre, I decided to save it for another visit.
 This week I returned to the city with local friends who knew their way around… so finally I was able to see this beautiful little park which really is not hard to reach at all.

-For anyone else unsure about how to get there, let’s clear that up straight away: if you are in Naples Central Station you take Metro Line 2 four stops to Mergellina, and the park is just around the corner to your right as you exit the station, behind the church of Santa Maria di Piedigrotta.
-So don’t let location and logistics put you off: we had such a lovely experience in this free-entry park that we hoped to leave a donation, but there was no donation box.
-I’m certain many literature and garden-loving tourists would feel the same, and now I’ll try to explain why…
+For anyone else unsure about how to get there, let us clear that up straight away: if you are in Naples Central Station you take Metro Line 2 four stops to Mergellina, and the park is just around the corner to your right as you exit the station, behind the church of Santa Maria di Piedigrotta.
+So do not let location and logistics put you off: we had such a lovely experience in this free-entry park that we hoped to leave a donation, but there was no donation box.
+I am certain many literature and garden-loving tourists would feel the same, and I will try to explain why.

 Virgil’s park was opened in 1930 to mark the 2000th anniversary of the Roman poet’s birth.
 It surrounds a mausoleum which is said to be his tomb, next to the Neapolitan crypt, a tunnel dug in the 1st century BC to help Naples communicate with nearby Pozzuoli.

 The park’s vegetation and plants were chosen to reflect those mentioned by Virgil in his work.
 There are signs along the way explaining the different plants and their connection to him, with quotes from his poems.
 Here are ivy and rushes: